ckreiger1/techwriter-resources/docs/markdowntips.md

 ### Ordered lists

 To complete the steps required for this task:

 1. Click on the **Start** button.
 2. Select the applicable option.
 3. Complete the form.
 4. Click **Save**.

 Longer list with indents
 To complete the steps required for this task:

-1. Click on the **Start** button.
+1. Item one.
+1. Item two.
-1. Do something.
+    1. Item here.
-2. Do something else.
-3. Do the next thing.
-    1. Do something.
+1. Item four.
-4. Then do these things.

 ### Unordered lists